Humba: Variants

 Humba can sometimes be prepared with chicken, in which case it is more or less identical to Philippine chicken adobo, except for the use of tausi.
 It can also be prepared with pineapples as the sweetener, which again makes it very similar to another Filipino dish, the hamonado.

 A similar dish to humba is pata tim, which is also derived from Chinese red braised pork belly.
 But pata tim does not use vinegar or tausi and primarily uses pork hock with péchay and mushrooms.

 Cultural significance

-The Humba is known as the main delicacy of the town of Ronda in the province of Cebu.
+The humba is known as the main delicacy of the town of Ronda in the province of Cebu.
 Every year, the town holds the Humba Festival to promote the local cuisine of the town.
 The festival is also considered a religious festival and is celebrated around the feast day of the town's patron saint, Our Lady of Sorrows, which falls on September 15.
-During the festival, there are Humba cooking contests and religious dance offerings in honor of the Blessed Virgin.
-This is generally a week long affair and all activities are aimed at promoting the Humba of Ronda.
-This festival is one of the activities of the tourism program done to promote the town of Ronda and the town's special Humba.
+During the festival, there are humba cooking contests and religious dance offerings in honor of the Blessed Virgin.
+This is generally a week-long affair and all activities are aimed at promoting the humba of Ronda.